Blockbuster (retailer): Denmark

 However, the Blockbuster On Demand service is still active in Nordic Countries, offering both unlimited streaming and 48-hour rental of films online.
 Several Smart TVs have the Blockbuster app pre-installed out-of-the-box, and it is available on a variety of streaming devices such as Google's Chromecast.
 The rights to the Blockbuster brand are now in hands of Nuuday.

 Germany

 Blockbuster opened 20 stores in Berlin and Munich and announced plans to open 250 more.
-The chain presented itself as family-friendly by not renting pornographic films.
-However, that decision adversely affected the profitability of the stores.
 Blockbuster left the German market in 1997.